Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 - [Quick Guide to gdb: The GNU Debugger](<https://kauffman77.github.io/tutorials/gdb.html>)

 -----

 # B) LAB_2
 **Objective**
 - Crack the `passtr2o` program
 - Find out the password and flag
-- Write a report on how it opened
+- Write a report on how it

+For the purpose of learning, i'm going to refrain from using the source code.

 > [!NOTE]